limestonenetworks/oneportal-whmcs/README.md

 	php -q /full_path_to/whmcs/modules/servers/oneportal/usageupdate.cron.php

-We recommend every 5 minutes
+We recommend every 5 minutes.
+If you use this feature, be sure to put your API key on line 4 of usageupdate.cron.php where you see "$oneportal_api_key ="